Genevieve0117/Bawi-Eco-Trail-Website/README.md

 # Bawi Eco Trail Website

 Welcome to the Bawi Eco Trail website project!
-This project provides an engaging online presence for the Bawi Eco Trail attraction in Batangas, featuring interactive content, live weather, and essential visitor information.
+This project showcases the natural beauty and facilities of Bawi Eco Trail in Batangas, featuring an interactive gallery, detailed facility information, and essential visitor resources.

 ## Project Structure